 ATLA does not communicate with our library catalog as to our holdings for the book.
 Before ILLing, please look up the BOOK TITLE in the catalog here to check if we have the book with the chapter (Publication Type: Essay) you need.

 This concludes the tutorial on Scripture Search in the ATLA databases.

 Two other religion databases: Old Testament Abstracts and New Testament Abstracts have their own Scripture Search.
 You must go to those databases and use their Scripture Search.
-You cannot use one Scripture Search for all four religion databases.
+You cannot use one Scripture Search for all three religion databases.

 For more information about searching and locating the full text of resources, we recommend completing two other tutorials:

 If you have any questions or are not finding the resources you need, please contact the library: